Adobe XD Reviews& Product Details

 Adobe XD is the strongest suite in its collaboration and handoff features.
 With this, you can easily share your work and get feedback.
 The key Collaboration and Handoff Adobe XD features include:

 Design Specs enable designers to easily streamline the handoff process to developers with as much context as possible.
-With it, you can share not only interactive prototypes but also CSS code snippets, customized variable names, and downloadable assets.
+With it, you can share interactive prototypes, CSS code snippets, customized variable names, and downloadable assets.
 Furthermore, all of these can be shared using one link enabling everyone to be on the same page.

 - Cloud Documents: Save your work and assets in the cloud for easy accessibility and collaboration.